ChicagoRobotics/2001-Pod/README.md

 Please feel free to create issues related to printing the parts, and thanks for your interest.

+Please note that "Hull Front" has a 3mm hole so a Red 3mm LED can be inserted as HAL's eye.

 Suggested prints:

 Print in Silver: "Arm Shaft", "Headlight"

 Print in Black: "Window", "Thruster", "Bells"

 Print in White: EVERYTHING ELSE

 -Jamie